MicrosoftDocs/Viva/Viva/learning/configure-sharepoint-content-source.md

       If you encounter issues with content, refer to the [export log file](/viva/learning/use-tabs?view=o365-worldwide#managing-providers) for a detailed summary of successful and failed content ingestion.

 > [!NOTE]
-> To allow for broader access to the Learning App Content Repository, a link to the list soon will be available in the Viva Learning interface where users can request access and ultimately help populate the list.
-Site owners and global administrators will be required to grant access to the list.
-Access is specific to the list only and does not apply to the site where the list is stored.
+> To allow for broader access to the Learning App Content Repository, a link to the list is soon available in the Viva Learning interface where users can request access and ultimately help populate the list.
+Site owners and global administrators are able to grant access to the list.
+Access is specific to the list only and doesn't apply to the site where the list is stored.
 For more information, see [Provide your own organization's content](#provide-your-own-organizations-content) later in this article.

 > [!NOTE]
 > Viva Learning ingests up to 1000 items and files as learning objects.